Introduction

 Create EBS Storage Class

-Create file storage-class.yaml
+Create file storage-class.yaml with content

 1